 Whether or not plastics are recycled on a large scale depends on the price of virgin plastic and thus the price of oil.
 A low oil price results in a low price for virgin plastic.
 The supply of virgin plastic is consistent in both quantity and quality and without the risk of contamination.
 Recycled plastic struggles to compete as it is often still more expensive because of the complex recycling process and is not perceived to be of the same quality.
 These challenges result in only 15% of all plastics currently being recycled [6].

-Cost, regulation and the technical complexities of recycling different types of plastics are limiting the circular use of plastics.
+Cost, regulation and the technical complexities of recycling different types of plastics limit the circular use of plastics.
 Currently, few recycled plastics are recycled more than once.
 They need to be consistently returned to the system for reprocessing and reuse.
-More information on the benefits of the circular economy and the role that plastics could play is available in our whitepaper on the circular economy.

-Even though the challenges above might be discouraging, this does not stop The Great Bubble Barrier from spending time and effort on finding the right recycling partners.
+Even though the challenges above might be discouraging, this does not stop The Great Bubble Barrier from spending time and effort on finding the right recycling partners for the waste our Bubble Barriers capture in rivers.
 Together with these partners, we are continuously challenging the status quo of plastic recycling.